maryletteroa/maryletteroa.github.io/_posts/2024-11-28-cumulative-table.md

 )

 	select
-		coalesce(t.id, l.id) as id
+		--- if present descriptive cols are missing, get last date's value coalesce(t.id, l.id) as id
 		, coalesce(t.name, l.name) as name
-		, case when l.arr is null
+		--- accmulate records sequentially by concatenating to array[] , case when l.arr is null
 			then t.records
 			when t.year is not null then l.records || t.records